natlin/Dictionary/README.md

 10.created sets sword, sphrase, ssentence.
 Copies vector elements into sets
 11.edited dict.cpp constructor to get phrases.
 Copies phrases into set
 12.completed complete for words, phrases, and sentences
-13.completed check for words, phrases, and sentences
+13.completed check for words, phrases, and sentences, used an '@' for padding the hamming distance because a ' ' could be part of a phrase or sentence